Pinterest Hidden Image

 Strawberry DNA Extraction

-Extract real DNA from fruit with this fascinating strawberry DNA experiment using simple kitchen ingredients.
+Extract visible strands of DNA using simple kitchen ingredients.

 Strawberry DNA extraction experiment for kids using kitchen ingredientsPin

-• Cover work areas before beginning messy experiments.
+• Cover work areas before starting messy experiments.

-• Use clear jars or containers whenever possible for better observations.
+• Use clear jars, cups, or containers whenever possible for easier observations.

 • Encourage kids to make predictions before testing.

-• Younger children may need extra help measuring and recording observations.
+• Younger children may need extra help measuring ingredients or recording observations.

 Make It A Science Project